Part-time SWW DTP funded PhD Candidate, The University of Exeter (primary) and Aberystwyth University (secondary)

 Academic Awards / Grants

-South West & Wales Doctoral Partnership Training (funded by the Arts and Humanities Research Council UK) £43,659
+South West & Wales Doctoral Partnership Training (funded by the Arts and Humanities Research Council UK) to cover PhD tuition fees and stipend £43,659

 AHRC Training Award (Student Development Fund) to undertake a 5 weeks fellowship in the USA – £4,460.98